 If you want to escape the crowds and find yourself a bit of the 'real' Greece, try the lesser-known islands like Karpathos or Kastellorizo.
 Inbetween are islands where there's some tourism, good hotels and restaurants, but they're not yet over-run by visitors.
 These include Tilos, Leros, Nisyros, Halki, and Astypalaia.
-Remember, though, that what's lovely and quiet for one visitor may be too quiet for someone else.
-In among the Dodecanese, you should be able to find an island that's just right for you, whether you want noisy nightlife, deserted beaches, or somewhere inbetween.

 The Dodecanese group includes: